pebblechroma/ytmnd/battle-frontier/bpike-getting-faster/audio/README.txt

-Battle Pike is overrated in Battle Frontier.
+Battle Pike is underrated in Pokemon Hoenn Battle Frontier.